a-mishra/Samrt_Parking/README.md

 <h2>Problem Statement</h2>
 <ul>
 <li>Driver do not have relevant information before entering the parking lot.</li>
-<li>Using sensors on every parking space not economically feasible.</li>
+<li>Using sensors on every parking space is not economically feasible.</li>
 <li>Driver needs to sail through all the filled parking slots just to find an available parking space.
 Which can be very timeconsuming for a huge parking space.</li>
 </ul>